BASS_Encode_StartLimit

 flagsA combination of these flags.

-BASS_ENCODE_NOHEADDon't send a WAVE (or AIFF) header to the encoder.
+BASS_ENCODE_NOHEADDo not send any headers to the encoder.
 If this flag is used then the sample format must be passed to the encoder some other way, eg. via the command-line.

 BASS_ENCODE_RF64Send an RF64 header to the encoder instead of a standard RIFF header, allowing more than 4GB of sample data.
 This flag is ignored if the BASS_ENCODE_NOHEAD or BASS_ENCODE_AIFF flags are used.